Rick Nicholls: Dismissal from Ontario Progressive Conservative caucus

-Nicholls was ejected from the caucus by Premier Doug Ford on August 19, 2021, after refusing to get a COVID-19 vaccine, against the policy made by the party.
-Nicholls cited personal reasons for his vaccine hesitancy.
+Nicholls was ejected from the caucus by Premier Doug Ford on August 19, 2021, for vaccine hesitancy, against the policy made by the party.
+Nicholls cited personal reasons, requiring clinical studies on long-term safety before mandatory injection.
 On October 5, 2021, he was removed from his role as deputy speaker, and announced that he would not seek re-election when his term expires in 2022.

 In December 2021, Nicholls joined the Ontario Party to become its first sitting member in the Legislative Assembly.